 I really love this plant combination with the millet.
 That beautiful purple with the bright fuschia of the celosia is really striking, isn’t it?

 And the calamint smells really good!
 Before finishing up, I added plant food and watered it thoroughly.

 And that’s it!

 I can’t wait to add some pansies, garden mums, and pumpkins to the front porch.

 Fall Garden Tip: if you buy and plant pansies now, they will bounce back in spring when the daffodils start to bloom.

-Now that my container garden for fall is planted, I am ready to decorate the front porch with some outdoor fall decor.
-Stay tuned!
+Now that my container garden for fall is planted, I am ready to decorate the front porch with some outdoor fall porch decor.

 More Related Posts You May Enjoy

 - How to Set a Cozy Fall Harvest Table

 - Simple Fall Centerpiece Idea for the Dining Table